n6ai/minze/docs/guide/advanced-style-guide.md

 - The structure should be as follows:
   1. Properties (Data)
   2. Methods
+  3. Watchers
-  3. Templates
+  4. Templates
-  4. Hooks
+  5. Hooks
-  5. Callbacks
+  6. Callbacks
-  6. Event Listeners
+  7. Event Listeners

 **Example**